gotha/xoomworks-hackathon2020/content/rules.md

 1. Teams

 	Team size should be between 1 and 5 members.
-We have a strict policy agains teams without members.
+We have a strict policy against teams without members.
 	You can participate in more than one team.

 1. Source code